 A cybersecurity policy for smaller businesses may only be a few pages long and cover the fundamentals of safety.
 However, rules should always place a priority on the matters that are crucial to the company, such as ensuring the protection of the most delicate and regulated data.

-Why is it Crucial to Have a Cybersecurity Policy?
+Why is it Crucial to Have a Cybersecurity Policy for Small Businesses?

 To maintain good cyber health and respond appropriately in the case of a data breach, a business must have a cybersecurity policy that is followed by every employee.